RossMeikleham/PlutoBoy/README.md

 - Saving SRAM to and loading SRAM from file for games that support it.

-- Sound using Blaarg's C++ sound library
+- Sound using Blaarg's C++ sound library which was further edited  by [drhelius]( https://github.com/drhelius).
+Source files for audio used in this emulator came from his emulator [here](https://github.com/drhelius/Gearboy/tree/master/src/audio)

 - Simple debugger which can:
    - Step through instructions,